Define a solid foundation for the digital transformation of the front end of your business.

 Marketing teams complain they don’t have the sales intelligence to create the messaging and content to drive more effective and targeted campaigns.

-Over half of all manufacturing marketers struggle with three things:
+Over half of all manufacturing marketers struggle most with journey‑mapped content and internal alignment:

-On the other hand, sales teams complain they don’t have the collateral they need to close their deals and drive new opportunities.
+Conversely, sales teams complain they lack the collateral they need to close deals and pursue new opportunities.

-In this environment, sales can become dismissive of marketing efforts and rely on self-generated sales materials to communicate with prospects.
-This wastes valuable sales resource:
+In this environment, salespeople can dismiss marketing efforts and rely on self-generated sales materials to communicate with prospects.

-With marketing and sales teams pursuing different strategies and competing for C-Suite attention and resource - the actual process of revenue generation can sometimes be forgotten.
+With marketing and sales teams pursuing different strategies and competing for C-Suite attention and resources, the actual process of revenue generation can sometimes be forgotten.

 "Sales enablement isn't just a buzzword; it's a strategic approach to aligning marketing, sales, and customer success to drive revenue growth."